-For a start, you won’t find photographs on honesterotica, let alone videos – it’s all about erotic illustration.
+For a start, you won’t find photographs on honesterotica, let alone videos – it’s all about erotic art and illustration.
 This is partly because there are other very good sites exploring erotica in photographs, film, theatre and participatory art.
 And it’s partly because artists and illustrators, especially over the past two hundred years, have produced a rich abundance of wonderful erotic material, much of which was only produced in very small editions and is much less well-known than it deserves to be. honesterotica is in part a tribute to their vision, creativity, artistry and integrity.
-One thing you might be surprised by is the number of women who have tested the boundaries of erotic illustration, from early twentieth century illustrators like Gerda Wegener, Clara Tice, Mariette Lydis and Toyen, to artists like Marion Fayolle, Nicole Claveloux and Apollonia Saintclair who are still exploring the genre.
+One thing you might be surprised by is the number of women who have tested the boundaries of erotic art and illustration, from early twentieth century illustrators like Gerda Wegener, Clara Tice, Mariette Lydis and Toyen, to artists like Marion Fayolle, Nicole Claveloux and Apollonia Saintclair who are still exploring the genre.

 Here are some more important ways in which honesterotica is different from other erotica sites.

 Erotic intimacy is all about relationship, with ourselves and with others.
 In a lot of porn the participants look bored, and hardly ever look at each other. honesterotica is about people having real sensual relationships and very much enjoying each other.